micahgodbolt/fluent-ui-react-staging/packages/base/src/components/README.md

 ### Slots
 #### Menu
-Since the Menu is only rendering its children, the only slot necessary is the for the Root `ul`.
+Since the Menu is only rendering its children, the only slot necessary is the one for the Root `ul`.
 The rest can be passed in as children variants.

 #### MenuItem
 Since the MenuItem is only rendering its children, the only slot necessary is the for the Root `li`.
 The rest can be passed in as children.